 Talking to them stops being a scary thing that can be explained away by the masses in order to avoid fear, and starts being an opportunity to serve.
 Whether they want to hear your voice or not!

-While focusing on your customers and not yourself, you’re pro-actively looking for ways to service your customers.
+While focusing on your customers and not yourself, you’re proactively looking for ways to serve your customers.